updated over 2 years ago

 While the French Riviera boosts luxury and style... getting there cannot be easier with buses starting at $1 and trains from $16.
 The second most popular travel destination of France is well equiped to help their guests move around comfortably as well with free tramways and trains ran by the local railway agency "" connecting their main cities from $6.
-For locations outside the reach of trains, buses are plenty, Uber is not expensive, and Mozio is a good alternative for prebooked rides.
+For locations outside the reach of trains, buses are plenty, Uber is not expensive, and Mozio is a good alternative for prebooked rides. start at $35.
 Be prepared to tour this area in style with limousines, yachts, and helicopters too.
 The French Riviera caters to all needs.

 French Riviera Key Information